Living hostages and Palestinian prisoners are released as part of ceasefire in Gaza

 Trump in Israel and Egypt

-Trump arrived Monday in Israel, where he was to speak at the Knesset, Israel’s parliament.
-Vice President JD Vance said Trump was likely to meet with newly freed hostages.

-“The war is over,” Trump told to reporters as he departed — even though his ceasefire deal leaves many unanswered questions about the future of Hamas and Gaza.
+“Israel, with our help, has won all that they can by force of arms,” Trump said.
+“Now it is time to translate these victories against terrorists on the battlefield into the ultimate prize of peace and prosperity for the entire Middle East.”

+His speech was briefly interrupted when two members of the Knesset staged a protest and were subsequently removed from the chamber.
+One held up a small sign reading, “Recognize Palestine.”

-Among the most thorny is Israel’s insistence that a weakened Hamas disarm.
+Despite the optimism expressed by Trump, many thorny questions remain.
+Among the most difficult is Israel’s insistence that a weakened Hamas disarm.
 Hamas refuses to do that and wants to ensure Israel pulls its troops completely out of Gaza.

 So far, the Israeli military has withdrawn from much of Gaza City, the southern city of Khan Younis and other areas.
 Troops remain in most of the southern city of Rafah, towns of Gaza’s far north, and the wide strip along the length of Gaza’s border with Israel.

-Note: This story has been updated to correct that cheering crowds greeted prisoners in Beitunia, not Ramallah.